crav12345/Chasm-Master/README.md

 - Fix server CORS issue
 - Add minimum thinking time for the Chasm Master
 - Add writeup to README and website
+- Get better art and do 9-tiling for dialogue boxes
+- Add live-service handling for seasonal content
+- Add leaderboards to backend
+- Migrate Chasm Master backend to public repository
 - Add more riddles, duh